Who to consult?

 • Prevent injuries

-The standard biomechanical assessment in physiotherapy aims to identify the source of any pain or physical limitation that could impact your cycling (such as hip stiffness, lack of hamstring flexibility, etc.).
+The standard biomechanical assessment in physiotherapy aims to identify the source of any pain or physical limitation that may affect cycling, such as hip stiffness, reduced hamstring flexibility, or a lack of stability in the lumbar region.

-• If the physical limitations detected during the biomechanical assessment (including your movements off the bike) affect your positioning and your comfort on the bike
+• Whether physical limitations identified during the biomechanical assessment affect your comfort and position on the bike

 Does insurance reimburse the cycling positioning assessment?